Senior Curriculum Developer

 You can look at your configuration cost, usage limit, and uptime SLA, and once you are pleased click Launch Cluster.

-It may take a minute for your cluster to be provisioned, but it's usually pretty quick, and that's it.
+It may take a minute for your cluster to be provisioned, but it's usually pretty quick.

-All right, now that our cluster is ready to go, you can go ahead and click on the cluster either at the top or over on the left-hand side.
+You should be brought to your new cluster, if not, you can go ahead and click on the cluster either at the top or over on the left-hand side.
 Let's go ahead and jump over and see what it takes to securely connect and produce and consume some messages.

 Next, you want to log in to your Confluent Cloud account.